spread-ai/docs-comments/docs/module-1/what-is-spread.md

 * :material-list-status:{ .lg .middle } **Quizzes**

     ---

     <!-- QUIZ_ID: quiz1 -->

 * :material-book:{ .lg .middle } **Inline definitions**

     ---

+    To see the meaning of SPREAD and industry-specific terminolgy hover over woprds with dotted lines and a modale with the definition will appear.
+If tehre is an unexplained term in the content, you may use the comments section to ask for an explanation.
+Fior example, see the defintion of Engineering Intelligence Graph.

 * :material-comment-question:{ .lg .middle } **Q&A**

     ---

+    To ask a question, leave a comment in the comments section of the relevant page.
+Before asking a question, we kindly ask that you search the comments to see if your questions has already been answered.

 </div>